• Skip to primary navigation

 No, roosters do not lay eggs.
 They are male chickens and just like most other species do not have eggs.
 Only hens, or female chickens, are able to lay eggs.
 Though, if you want your hens to lay fertile eggs to hatch chicks, you will need a rooster.

 Just like other species, the females (hens in the case of chickens) are the only ones who have eggs.
-In fact, whether you chicken lays eggs or not is a great way to tell what the sex of your chicken is since it is very clear cut that roosters do not have eggs and hens do.
-If you have a rooster that starts laying eggs, spoiler alert: it’s not a rooster.
+In fact, whether you chicken lays eggs or not is one of the best ways to sex a chicken since it is very clear cut that roosters do not have eggs and hens do.
+If you have a rooster that starts laying eggs, spoiler alert: it's not a rooster.

 Given this, you may have a few questions about why you want roosters and if they do affect the egg laying ability of hens.
 Read on to find out the details.